 with you, Christ became man.

 O holy Joseph, show yourself, father, to us too

 and lead us on the path of life.

 and protect us from all evil.”

-- Joseph also shows his goodness and righteousness in his attitude towards the Virgin Mary’s pregnancy.
-Not only does he not make a legal denunciation, which would have resulted in Mary’s being punished by death under the Law of Moses, but he also thinks of not making known the fact that she was pregnant by secretly running away.
+- Joseph also shows goodness and righteousness in his attitude toward the Virgin Mary’s pregnancy.
+Not only does he not make a legal denunciation, which would have resulted in Mary’s being punished by death under the Law of Moses, but he also thinks of not making known that she was pregnant by secretly running away.

-- Joseph hears the voice of the angel in the dream, who tells him not to be afraid to take Mary as his wife, because the child she conceived was of the Holy Spirit, and to name the child Jesus.
+- Joseph hears the angel’s voice in the dream, who tells him not to be afraid to take Mary as his wife because the child she conceived was of the Holy Spirit and to name the child Jesus.

 Little is known about the life of Saint Joseph, Jesus’ adoptive father.
-He is mentioned only a few times in the Gospels, and he doesn’t say a word.
-Joseph is mentioned for the last time when, coming to Jerusalem for the Passover with Jesus, on their return Mary and Joseph believe that Jesus was lost on the road to Nazareth.
+He is mentioned only a few times in the Gospels and doesn’t say a word.
+Joseph is noted for the last time when coming to Jerusalem for the Passover with Jesus; on their return, Mary and Joseph believe that Jesus was lost on the road to Nazareth.
 Jesus had remained in the Temple, astonishing them with his wisdom.

 Most commentators believe that Joseph died before Jesus was crucified.
 This is because Joseph was not present at the crucifixion, and in the Gospel of John, Jesus entrusts his mother to someone outside the family.